mark-casey/pansi/README.md

  So the typeLabel is 'jenkins', and the one "additional_group" defined is 'ldap'.
-Aside from providing a portion of the node's name in IAAS providers, distinguishing one group as the typeLabel is merely intended as a convenience for us humans. (testar is an instance of the ficticious servisType 'skylab', a name which could reflect the logistical/oversight aspects of the work it does.)
+Aside from providing a portion of the node's name in IAAS providers, distinguishing one group as the typeLabel is merely intended as a convenience for us humans. (testar is an instance of the fictitious servisType 'skylab', a name which could reflect the logistical/oversight aspects of the work it does.)

  The deploy order is determined by the playbook for the servisType and does not